AmeyKuradeAK/oyarn/lockfile/fs/README.md

 ### `readWantedLockfile(pkgPath, opts) => Promise<Lockfile>`

-Reads the `pnpm-lock.yaml` file from the root of the package.
+Reads the `oyarn.lock` file from the root of the package.

 #### Arguments